Setting up a company in Vietnam

 E. Employees If you have employees you are paying a salary, you need to register to pay eventually pay their social benefits.
 Alternatively, you can come up with an agreement with them not to pay – this is complicated and unimportant, Accountant can help with this, don’t worry about this yet.

-F. Newspaper. your Vietnam LLC establishment needs to be published in local newspaper.
+F. Newspaper. your Vietnam LLC establishment needs to be published in the local newspaper.
 This is an important step to ensure the validity of your company and avoid problems later.

 G. Work Permits.
 This is an intricate step that some people skip.
 Some companies have employees working on long term visit pass – even well reputed and established companies such as banks will have foreigners on multiple entry visas.

-To do the above, you need documents translated into Vietnamese and numerous trips to a government office where you’ll sit in a queue for hours waiting holding a paper number (if you are so inclined, the building is called “So Ke hoach dau tu”) This list is not comprehensive, but will get you started in the right direction.
+To do the above, you need documents translated into Vietnamese and numerous trips to a government office where you’ll sit in a queue for hours waiting to hold a paper number (if you are so inclined, the building is called “So Ke hoach dau tu”) This list is not comprehensive, but will get you started in the right direction.

 Tinh Tien (bill please)

 You can do this all yourself, or you can pay and have it done for you, no worries, no hassle, hands off.
 Shoot me a message using that green button and I’ll connect you to my lawyer there.
-Please only serious inquiries.
+Please, only serious inquiries.

 I’ve heard accounts from people that it takes over 3 months to set up a company, and even then you are lucky.
 The official time to wait is at least 45 days – unless you know the right people.
 Lawyer and accountants, I can connect you directly.